& THURSDAYS ONLY!

 We are on hand to try to bridge this gap over the summer holidays and beyond.
 We know the government have extended the Free School meals vouchers over this time so if you would like any information about this please click the link above and we are happy to help to see if you are eligible and help with the application process.

-At the moment the service we are setting up is aimed at families from St Barnabas Primary School, Glenfrome, St Werburghs Primary and Cabot however if you do not have a child at the school we have compiled a list of other organisations providing a similar service in Bristol.
+At the moment the service we are setting up is aimed at families from the BS2 and surrounding area but if we cannot help we have compiled a list of other organisations providing a similar service in Bristol.

 We will let you know if we are able extend our service to more communities in the future but in the mean time perhaps you could reach out to one or more of the following: